billforward/changelog/api/README.md

 ## Rate Plan

-Historically if a rate-plan had usage components it would automatically have an Invoice issuance Behaviour of **Delayed, **this now defaults to a value of **Immediate** to maintain the existing behaviour when creating the rate plan set the value to **Delayed.**
+Historically if a rate-plan had usage components it would automatically have an Invoice issuance Behaviour of **Delayed**, this now defaults to a value of **Immediate** to maintain the existing behaviour when creating the rate plan set the value to **Delayed.**

 # Non-breaking Changes to Existing Features